yydzero/yydzero.github.io/_posts/2015-12-28-resqueue_lock.markdown

 	should we remove LOCALLOCK for resource lock? not necessary, some routines use the LOCALLOCK, such as ResLockWaitCancel;

-==> XXX ResLockAcquire's error cleanup is messy, verify whether it is solid.
-What
-	does ResLockRelease do in catch block? several resources needed to be cleaned up:
-	--> LWLock
-	--> LOCK/PROCLOCK
-	--> ResPortalIncrement

 ==> TODO: Change PGSemaphoreLock in ResProcSleep to be consistent with ProcSleep, and
 	ResLockWaitCancel PGSemaphoreReset correspondingly;